florent37/Flutter-AssetsAudioPlayer/README.md

 Play music/audio stored in assets files (simultaneously) directly from Flutter (android / ios / web).

+You can also use play audio files from network using their url

 try online :  https://flutter-assets-audio-player.web.app

 ```yaml